Kfollen93/Mini-Reference-Guide/README.md

   </details>
       <details>
     <summary><b>Event</b></summary>
      Events are similar to delegates.
 The key difference being that events can only be called from their own class.
 This is not to be confused with subscribing/unsubscribing from other classes which you can still do, but rather other classes would not be able to clear the event by setting it to null.
+Therefore, events abstract and confine delegates.
+You could think of an event as having the option to add or remove (similar to a getter/setter property), but the thing that you would be adding or removing is a delegate reference.
   </details>
 </details>